materialsproject/fireworks/docs/firetask_tutorial.rst

           script: echo "howdy, your job launched successfully!" >> howdy.txt
           use_shell: true

 The ``Script Task`` is one type of *FireTask*, which is a predefined job template written in Python.
-The ``Script Task`` is Python code that runs an arbitrary shell script that you give it, so you can use the ``Script Task`` to run almost any job (without worrying that it's all done within a Python layer).
-In this section, we'll demonstrate how to use and define FireTasks.
+The ``Script Task`` in particular refers Python code inside FireWorks that runs an arbitrary shell script that you give it.
+You can use the ``Script Task`` to run almost any job (without worrying that it's all done within a Python layer).
+However, you might want to set up custom job templates that are more explicit and reusable.
+In this section, we'll demonstrate how to accomplish this with *FireTasks*, as well as provide more details on the ``Script Task``.

 This tutorial can be completed from the command line.
 Some knowledge of Python is helpful, but not required.
 In this tutorial, we will run examples on the central server for simplicity.
 One could just as easily run them on a FireWorker if you've set one up.